yoppeh/eeprom-programmer/README.md

 - [teraterm](https://ttssh2.osdn.jp/index.html.en) for Windows
 - [minicom](https://linux.die.net/man/1/minicom) for Linux

-The programmer uses standard x-modem, as provided by any respectable terminal program-and certainly all of the above listed terminal programs, to put binary files onto the eeprom.
+The programmer uses standard x-modem, as provided by any respectable terminal program—and certainly all of the above listed terminal programs, to put binary files onto the eeprom.
 No other software is required.
 The programmer will verify every 64 bytes as they are written (the size of an internal eeprom page).